morsssss/speed-demon/README.md

 * Replace the API key in cell B1 with your own.
 * Hide that sheet if you'd like.

 (Otherwise, you’ll be using my key, and they’re only good for 200 tests per day.
-You’re not liable to ever hit this limit, but if everyone shares my key, it will indeed get be reached.)
+You’re not liable to ever hit this limit, but if everyone shares my key, this will get reached indeed.)

 3) Specify your URLs.
 * In the “URL 1” tab, replace the URL in column B1 with the URL you want tested.